-PURPOSE: To establish a community noise advisory committee for the San Diego County Regional Airport Authority (''Authority'') for resident and community input and involvement relating to aircraft noise issues at San Diego International Airport (''Airport'').
-The Committee shall provide a balanced forum for the discussion and evaluation of noise impacts around the Airport through the following functions: (a) identify and analyze airport noise issues and solutions; (b) provide policy recommendations or options to the Authority Board regarding noise issues; and (c) ensure the noise data is collected and disseminated to the public.
+PURPOSE: To establish a community noise advisory committee for the San Diego County Regional Airport Authority ("Authority") for resident and community input and involvement relating to aircraft noise issues at San Diego International Airport ("Airport").

 The Authority's Board of Directors (''Board'') recognizes that neighborhoods surrounding the Airport are affected by noise from aircraft operations.
 An Airport Noise Advisory Committee (''Committee''), consisting of individuals from various entities, organizations, residential areas, and professional associations, shall be formed in accordance with this policy.